HWSec-UNC/verification-benchmarks/README.md

 We encourage the community to contribute new properties and pull requests are welcome!

 These properties are first described in [_anonymized submission_].
 As part of that submission, we describe a literature review of papers related to formal properties in hardware security verification.
 The papers included in that literature review are listed here.
+The citation number corresponds to the paper's References section.
+FV indicates papers that perform formal verification.
+PG indicates papers that perform automated property generation.

 | Paper Title | Paper Type | Citation |
 |---|:---:|:---:|